Linuxfabrik/checklistfabrik/README.md

 Clone this repository and run `pip install --user .` at the root of the repo to build and install the ChecklistFabrik package.

-## Usage
+## Creating a Checklist Template

-For the documentation of the YAML format used by ChecklistFabrik please refer to the [Checklist Syntax](docs/checklist_syntax.md).
+For documentation on the YAML format used by ChecklistFabrik, see the [checklist template syntax documentation](docs/checklist_syntax.md).
+Example checklist templates can be found in the `examples` folder of this project.

-### Creating a New Checklist From a Template
+## Creating a New Checklist From a Template

 ```shell
 clf-play --template path/to/template.yml path/to/checklist_to_create.yml
 ```

-### Re-Running an Existing Checklist
+## Re-Running an Existing Checklist

 ```shell
 clf-play path/to/existing_checklist.yml